tanaya2026/BCB330_PROJECT/README.md

 3. JavaScript

 # Methods:
-1.Parsing the narrowPeak Files with reference to a GFF file to obtain regulatory elements involved in PDIs and PPIs in Arabidopsis thaliana with their corresponding AGI’s
+1. Parsing the narrowPeak Files with reference to a GFF file to obtain regulatory elements involved in PDIs and PPIs in Arabidopsis thaliana with their corresponding AGI’s

 - Link to narrowPeak files from Li et al., 2023.: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE198873